James E. Samuel, Ph.D.

 Vaccine and Diagnostic Development

-These current studies are focused on 1) the response to infection by the host, especially by cells of the immune system, 2) understanding the components of protective immunity elicited by a whole killed cellular antigen and, 3) identify appropriate recombinant vaccine strategies to elicit protective immunity.
-Protection against Q fever can be induced by vaccination with whole killed virulent organisms (WCV-1).
-Yet, due to the adverse reaction to vaccination of previously sensitized individuals, wide use of the vaccine has not been employed and no Q fever vaccine is available in the US.
-Hence, our efforts have been to develop a new generation of subunit vaccines.
+These current studies are focused on 1) the response to infection by the host, especially by cells of the immune system, 2) understanding the components of protective immunity elicited by a killed whole cellular antigen (WCV-1) and, 3) identify appropriate vaccine strategies composed of recombinant and native antigens to elicit protective immunity.
+Protection against Q fever can be induced by vaccination with (WCV-1), yet due to the adverse reaction to vaccination of previously sensitized individuals, wide use of the vaccine has not been employed and no Q fever vaccine is available in the US.
 Our recent studies demonstrated that antibody against the O side chain polysaccharide of C. burnetii LPS is an important component of vaccine-induced immunity.
 Additionally, control of infection by vaccinates involves the ability to stimulate recall responses to antigen by memory T cells that activate interferon gamma-mediated killing by host macrophages.
-Therefore, we are identifying both dominant antigens for CD4+ T cells and methods the express O side chain on a heterologous carrier molecule as novel vaccine strategies.
+These vaccine strategies are being evaluated in rodent models of human Q fever with future studies planned for non-human primate testing.

 Current Laboratory Members: